 I-2124

 Did you know that our state passed a universal long-term care insurance program, called WA Cares?
 Or did you learn about it via this initiative, which aims to gut said program?
 It’s okay, us too.
 What have we learned about the program since then?
 Here’s how it works: Every worker in the state pays 0.58% of their wages into the program, which pays out eligible participants up to $36,500 should they find themselves in need of “assistance with at least three activities of daily living, such as eating, getting in or out of bed, dressing, taking medications, or bathing.”
-To be eligible, a Washington worker must pay into the program for 10 years nonconsecutively, though they can’t take a break of more than five consecutive years, or three of the six years immediately prior to applying for the program.
+To be eligible, Washingtonians must make contributions for at least 10 years while working, without a break lasting more than five years, or at least three of the six years prior to applying for benefits.
 People who have other long-term care support in place, like disabled veterans, military spouses, and federal employees, to name a few, are exempt from the WA Cares program.
 People who provided proof that they carried their own long-term care policy prior to November 2021 were also able to apply for an extension until December 2022.
 Now, however, if you work part-time, full-time, or temporarily, you pay.

 As critics of the program, including Let’s Go Washington, point out, long-term care is expensive in Washington.
 Their website lists it at $7,500 to $14,000 per month, meaning that you’re getting about five months of WA Cares-funded care at best.
 That’s not a very long term for long-term care.
 You could also, in theory, pay more into the program over a lifetime of work than you’d get out of it if you did ultimately use the benefit.
 You’d need to make about $6.3 million over a lifetime to pay $36,500 in WA Cares taxes, but that’s not outside the realm of possibility for a lot of Washington workers.
 You can’t throw a lanyard in South Lake Union without lassoing someone whose total comp is over $500,000 a year.
 The program won’t do them much good.
-Nor will it do much good for someone who works in Washington for nine years before moving elsewhere.
+Benefits are now portable.
+Workers can keep them even if they move out of state after an initial three-year vesting.
 A person making $100,000 a year for nine years would pay $5,220 into the program.

 What I-2124 wants to do is switch the WA Cares scheme from a mandatory program to an opt-in affair.
 Not an opt-out affair, but one where workers are proactively asked if they want to pay this tax.
 Many will say no, which is the whole point of making it opt-in.
 The state, which has had to plan for the potential financial impact of I-2124 becoming law, has planned for scenarios in which 25%, 50%, or 75% of workers opt out.
 Almost any of them will completely tank the program, as it will not pull in enough contributions to pay out eligible claims.
 So, whether or not you love, hate, or are barely aware of the WA Cares program, you should be clear that I-2124 is about much more than worker choice; it is about the program’s continued viability.